seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 It is true.
-I would not–though ’tis my familiar sin
+I would not--though 'tis my familiar sin
 With maids to seem the lapwing and to jest,
-Tongue far from heart–play with all virgins so:
+Tongue far from heart--play with all virgins so:
-I hold you as a thing ensky’d and sainted.
+I hold you as a thing ensky'd and sainted.
 By your renouncement an immortal spirit,
-And to be talk’d with in sincerity,
+And to be talk'd with in sincerity,
 As with a saint.

 **ISABELLA**
 You do blaspheme the good in mocking me.

 **LUCIO**
 Do not believe it.
-Fewness and truth, ’tis thus:
+Fewness and truth, 'tis thus:
 Your brother and his lover have embraced:
 As those that feed grow full, as blossoming time
 That from the seedness the bare fallow brings